AudreyBurki/Website/index.md

 We study the cognitive architecture of the language production and comprehension systems using a variety of methods and measurements: response times, eye-tracking, EEG, corpus data.

+We have a dedicated interest in applied statistics, and apply state-of-the-art methods to our studies.

+[Glimpses into selected projects]

 [News](https://audreyburki.github.io/Lab-News/)